The quadruple screen test is a blood test done during pregnancy to determine whether the baby is at risk for certain birth defects.

 More tests and counseling may be recommend if the ultrasound shows a problem.
 However, some people choose not to have any more tests done, for personal or religious reasons.
 Possible next steps include:

 During pregnancy, increased levels of AFP may be due to a problem with the developing baby, including:

 High AFP can also mean that you're carrying more than one baby.

 Low levels of AFP and estriol and high levels of hCG and inhibin A may be due to a problem such as:

 The quadruple screen can have false-negative and false-positive results (although it is slightly more accurate than the triple screen).
-Additional tests are needed to confirm the results.
+More tests are needed to confirm an abnormal result.

 If the test is abnormal, you may want to talk to a genetic counselor.

 Quad screen; Multiple marker screening; AFP plus; Triple screen test; AFP maternal; MSAFP; 4-marker screen

 Simpson JL, Richards DS, Otano L, et al. Prenatal genetic diagnosis In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, Pa: Saunders Elsevier; 2012:chap 11.

 Williams DE, Pridjian G. Obstetrics.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 21.